top of page

 What am I missing here?
 Even just looking at the “high-level” liquid waste (still ignoring virtually all the radioactive waste produced by nuclear reactors), you’re talking about an accumulation of many millions of cubic metres needing to be dealt with.
 This is hundreds of times more, a whole different order of magnitude greater, than the volume of “high-level” waste on offer from the author.

-And what if you’re just trying to be sensible and want to talk about estimating the radioactive waste from nuclear reactors, which is what I assumed the chapter was about?
-(Still ignoring all the waste and pollution associated with uranium and plutonium mining, shipping, and processing or the building and decommissioning of power plants.
-Oh yeah, and the contamination resulting from mishaps at power plants and nuclear waste facilities that spread across entire districts, states, countries, and continents— you know, some of the world’s radioactive waste...)
-Well, then you would add 62 million for the liquid waste to the 38 million estimate for solid waste, landing you in the 100,000,000 cubic metre range… Right.
+But what if you’re just trying to be sensible and want to talk about estimating all the radioactive waste from nuclear reactors, which is what I assumed the chapter was about?
+(Doing so would still ignore all the waste and pollution associated with uranium mining, shipping, and processing, or the building and decommissioning of power plants.
+Oh yeah, and the contamination resulting from mishaps at power plants and nuclear waste facilities that spread across entire districts, states, countries, and even continents— you know, SOME of the world’s radioactive waste…) Well, then you would add 62 million for the liquid waste to the 38 million estimate for solid waste, landing you in the 100 million cubic metre range… Right.
+To me, a hundred million anything is closer to “a whole bunch of something” than “not so much of anything”.
+But I’m probably mad…

 Timeline